ciwen3/Public/python/steganography/README.md

 # Steganography

-This Steganography program was created to hide or encode a message in an image by manipulating the pixel data and to retrieve or decode the message from an image made with this program.
+This Steganography program was created to hide or encode a message in a PNG image by manipulating the pixel data and to retrieve or decode the message from an image made with this program.

 ## This project is offered “as-is”, without warranty, and disclaiming liability for damages resulting from using this project.